-Improved livelihood and income opportunities along the fodder value chain

-The key activities and achievements under this output are;
+In this reporting period, the output 2 of improved livelihood and income opportunities along the fodder value chain of FNS-REPRO.
+The key activities and achievements under this output are listed below;

 - Facilitated the formation of fodder producer groups from the village fodder producers, lead farmers and aggregate those into cooperatives with up to 50 percent memberships are from women and youth. - Empowered the existing lead Farmers and establishing Agro Pastoral Field School (APFS) networks to manage and sustain knowledge delivery on best practices to farmers as well as strengthen provision of extension services at community level - Provision of fodder production and processing inputs (fodder seeds, basic fodder processing and baling machines, tillage hours, etc.) - Capacity development through training on fodder production, seed production, crop residues and value-addition (i.e. Fodder production- planting, management, harvesting and processing), seed harvesting and purifying techniques and crop residues processing (feed blocks and pellet making) - Establishment and rehabilitation of fodder storage and processing infrastructure (fodder storage and processing facilities will be constructed/ongoing in the target villages and linked to the established producer groups).